Rasmussen College-North Dakota

-- The teacher population of 25 teachers has grown by 38% over five years.
+- The teacher population of 23 teachers has declined by 36% over five years.

 |Institution Level||Four or more years||At least 2 but less than 4 years|